muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 The parts of a URL give your browser all the information it needs to go and ask another computer for that page.
 We call computers that send web pages on request **web servers**.

-Let's look at the URL for the Node Girls Brisbane page, `http://nodegirls.com.au/brisbane.html`, as an example.
+Let's look at the URL for the Muses Code JS Brisbane page, `http://musescodejs.org/brisbane.html`, as an example.

-In this URL, the protocol is `http`, the host name is `nodegirls.com.au`, and the path is `/brisbane.html`.
-That means that the web server called `nodegirls.com.au` has sent us the `brisbane.html` file using the `http` protocol.
+In this URL, the protocol is `http`, the host name is `musescodejs.org`, and the path is `/brisbane.html`.
+That means that the web server called `musescodejs.org` has sent us the `brisbane.html` file using the `http` protocol.

 A protocol is an agreement on a set of rules.
 In this case it means the set of rules that describe how web page requests and responses should be packaged up and sent. **http** defines this, and **https** extends that protocol to handle security.